Router Bit Setup

 Before starting the installation, the boxes need to be prepared.

 To install a box, pour some laminating resin into the routed cavity.
-First, ensure all the cavity's inner surfaces are covered with resin.
-Next, press the box down onto the cavity; resin should squeeze up around the edges of the box and cover.
-Finally, ensure the box is fully pressed into the cavity; the upper surface of the load beam collar flange should be slightly below the lip of the cavity.
+First, cover all the cavity's inner surfaces with resin.
+Next, press the box down onto the cavity; resin should squeeze up around the edges and cover the box.
+Finally, ensure the box is fully pressed into the cavity.
+The upper surface of the load beam collar flange should be slightly below the lip of the cavity.

 WARNING: SIDE BOXES MUST BE ORIENTED WITH THE SCREW SIDE FACING TOWARDS THE STRINGER!